 • Establish a Schedule: Set a clear schedule with your carpool partners to ensure everyone knows when to meet and depart.
 This helps avoid any confusion or delays.

-• Share Responsibilities: Share the responsibilities of driving among the carpool members.
-Rotating drivers can help distribute the wear and tear on vehicles and reduce the burden on one person.
+• Share Responsibilities: Rotate drivers among the carpool members.
+This distributes wear and tear on vehicles and reduces the burden on any one person.

 Biking to work or school is not only an excellent way to save money but also improves your physical health.
 Here are some tips for incorporating biking into your commute: